 - What is National Insurance (NI) and do I need it?

 For International students:

-Our article I’m on a Student visa, can I work while I’m studying? provides guidance for students on a Tier 4/ Student visa, looking to work while studying in the UK.
+I’m on a Student visa, can I work while I’m studying? provides guidance for students on a Student visa, looking to work while studying in the UK.

 Once you have figured out your budget, it’s worth considering how you can boost your income.
 Getting a job is one way, but if you fancy that or it's not an option for you, you could consider these:

 - Selling your old things for cash: Take stock of your belongings, sort through and consider what you could get rid of.
 Websites like Depop, Ebay and Facebook Marketplace are examples of where you can advertise items you no longer need and get some cash in return.
 Save the Student have put together a list of platforms you can use to sell Books and Clothes, as well as ideas for other things you can sell.